openthread/ot-docs/site/en/guides/border-router/get-started.md

 # Get started with OTBR

+Run OTBR with a physical or simulated RCP using the following platforms.

 ## Docker

 The quickest way to get started with OTBR is to try the Docker version.
 Run OTBR